aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

 * `password` - (Optional, Sensitive) Password to an instance is a string of 8 to 30 characters.
 It must contain uppercase/lowercase letters and numerals, but cannot contain special symbols.
 When it is changed, the instance will reboot to make the change take effect.
 * `kms_encrypted_password` - (Optional, Available since v1.57.1) An KMS encrypts password used to an instance.
 If the `password` is filled in, this field will be ignored.
 When it is changed, the instance will reboot to make the change take effect.
 * `kms_encryption_context` - (Optional, MapString, Available since v1.57.1) An KMS encryption context used to decrypt `kms_encrypted_password` before creating or updating an instance with `kms_encrypted_password`.
 See [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm).
 It is valid when `kms_encrypted_password` is set.
 When it is changed, the instance will reboot to make the change take effect.
 * `vswitch_id` - (Optional) The virtual switch ID to launch in VPC.
 This parameter must be set unless you can create classic network instances.
-When it is changed, the instance will reboot to make the change take effect.
+When it is changed, the instance will reboot to make the change take effect. **NOTE:** From version 1.225.0, If `network_interfaces.instance_type` is set to `Primary`, you cannot specify `vswitch_id`.
 * `instance_charge_type` - (Optional) Valid values are `PrePaid`, `PostPaid`, The default is `PostPaid`.
   **NOTE:** Since 1.9.6, it can be changed each other between `PostPaid` and `PrePaid`.
   However, since [some limitation about CPU core count in one month](https://www.alibabacloud.com/help/en/elastic-compute-service/latest/modifyinstancechargetype),